This Beloved TV Show Just Made Emmys History

 As he accepted his third award of the night, Dan Levy called on viewers to vote in November, emphasizing the show’s values of love and acceptance.

 If you haven't caught up on the sixth and final season of Schitt's Creek, fear not.
-Rumour has it the whole thing will be available on Netflix very, very soon!
+Rumor has it the whole thing will be available on Netflix very, very soon!